Wildfire & Drought Lookout!

 Check out the Hawaii drought monitor by Richard Tinker from NOAA/NWS/NCEP/CPC to stay informed about current drought conditions.
 Stay proactive and mitigate risks to our environment and communities.

-Sign Up for County Civil Defense and Emergency Alerts!
+Sign Up for County Emergency Management & Civil Defense Notifications!

 Hawaii County